galaxyproject/galaxy-hub/content/get-started/index.md

 ## **Mailing lists**
 If you haven't used mailing list before they are simply a list of addresses to which the same information is being sent, just another way to communicate and interact with the Community.
 See them [**here**](/mailing-lists/) and remember [**don't be afraid to ask questions**](mailing-lists#new-to-mailing-lists)

+## Galaxy Publication Library
+Check what others members have done in our [**Publication library**]((https://www.zotero.org/groups/1732893/galaxy)) which contains publications that use, reference, implement, and extend Galaxy.

 # Step 3:  Your place within the Galaxy Community